wustlcse/FAQ/docs/index.md

 <span class="discussion-link"><a href="https://github.com//wustlcse/FAQ/discussions/18">Discussions View</a></span>

-[Here](https://docs.google.com/document/d/1Rq20PiMxZRvr99DngYmszoc_rUUUnpLQ1Q6UU-Ma8MI/edit) is the document and [here](https://docs.google.com/spreadsheets/d/1nVxiw2jVScJ7tpwThw5OQ6vPiljGmyAi19Q37_RBsxQ/edit#gid=0) is the sheet with upper level courses that count at present.
+There are multiple options.
+Here are the links to details for each:
+*  [B.S. in CS+Math](https://bulletin.wustl.edu/undergrad/engineering/computerscience/bs-applied-computer-science-math/)  from McKelvey School of Engineering.
+(Primary major)
+* [A.B. in Math & CS](https://bulletin.wustl.edu/undergrad/artsci/mathematics-and-statistics/#mathematics-computer-science) from Math.
+(Primary major)
+* [Second Major in CS+Math](https://bulletin.wustl.edu/undergrad/engineering/computerscience/second-major-computer-science-mathematics/) from McKelvey School of Engineering.
+Second majors are available to any student from any school on campus.

+Approved electives are based on agreements between C.S. faculty and Math faculty that the course is highly relevant to both disciplines.
 If you don't see a course on the upper-level list, then it could be for one of these reasons:
+* It's *not* in the spirit of CS+Math.
+Courses like CSE132, CSE204A, CSE330S, CSE332S are interesting and useful computer science courses but don't live at the intersection of CS and Math.
 * It should be there but we haven't thought to put it there.
-So talk with us about that.
-We'd like to improve the list.
 You should contact the associate chair in the department hosting your CS+Math studies (Computer Science and Engineering, or Math).
- * It's not in the spirit of CS+Math.
-Courses like CSE132, CSE332S are interesting and useful computer science courses but don't live at the intersection of CS and Math.

- The CS+Math program is also available as a *second major* through the McKelvey School of Engineering.
-Second majors are available to any student from any school on campus.

-<span class="tag-links">[#academia](#academia) [#graduate](#graduate) [#math](#math) [#needs_review](#needs_review) [#second_major](#second_major) [#undergraduate](#undergraduate)</span>
+<span class="tag-links">[#math](#math) [#second_major](#second_major) [#undergraduate](#undergraduate)</span>

 ---
 ## How do I earn a minor in Human-Computer Interaction (HCI)? {#how-do-i-earn-a-minor-in-human-computer-interaction-hci}